Innovation in Agriculture

 Innovation is the process of recognising and pursuing potential that has not yet been realised.
 It starts with a question that challenges the status quo to seek new solutions.

-For most people the innovation process starts with an event or crisis and it can be financial, health-related, philosophical or inspirational.
-A smaller group of people are natural innovators, on a continual journey of improvement.
+For most people the innovation process starts with a motivating event, challenge or crisis.
+It can be financial, health-related, philosophical or inspirational.
+A smaller group of people are natural innovators, constantly seeking improvement.

 The Innovation Cycle

-For many people, change is uncomfortable and new ideas and innovations can often be viewed with mistrust.
-Agricultural innovators can often face challenges in progressing their ideas and having them accepted as mainstream practice.
+Change can be uncomfortable.
+New ideas and innovations are often confronting and viewed with mistrust.
+Agricultural innovators can face challenges in progressing their ideas and having them accepted as mainstream practice.

-It can require navigating a range of obstacles along the way including the wariness of other farmers, unsupportive policies, insufficient resources and limited access to information and support.
+They have to navigate obstacles such as the wariness of other farmers, unsupportive policies, insufficient resources and limited access to locally-relevant information and technical support.

-This diagram shows some of the stages that an ‘innovation’ may go through within the agricultural sector, before becoming something that is considered ‘normal practice’.
+This diagram shows the stages that an ‘innovation’ may go through before becoming ‘normal agricultural practice’.

-At each stage, innovators will be faced with many obstacles and at any point in this cycle an innovation may ‘fall off’ the cycle and progress no further.
+At each stage, as innovators face obstacles, an innovation may ‘fall off’ the cycle and progress no further.

 Stage 1: A new idea

 A new idea is born, but is not yet tested.
-This idea may be based on other innovations or practices, or may be an entirely new approach.
+This idea may be based on other innovations or practices from within or outside the innovator's industry, or may be an entirely new approach.

 Stage 2: Informal testing